 Pinch and prune.
 Pruning geraniums will force new growth, bringing you more flowers.
 Use sharp pruners and cut at a 45° angle to avoid tearing the stems, which can attract disease.
 Cut stems back hard in spring to keep the plant compact.
 Pinching off the growing tips will encourage branching.

 Repot in spring.
 Geraniums bloom best if slightly pot-bound.
-Move your plant to a pot 1 size larger or keep it in the same pot and just give it fresh soil.
+Move your plant to a pot 1 to 2 inches larger or keep it in the same pot and just give it fresh soil.

 Winterizing geraniums.
 Saving geraniums from year to year requires a cool winter rest.
 These are tender perennials that won't survive the frost.
 You can overwinter geraniums in a cool basement or garage with a minimum temperature of 50°F/10°C. During this rest, water sparingly, but don't allow soil to dry out completely.
 Allow the foliage to die back, then cut the stems back hard in spring.